"Damn coffee! Damn colonies!"

 Village Coffee House

 One afternoon we entered to find the room reeking of benzene; the register had been moved, and the counter had been cleared of cups and peanut butter cookies.
-In place of the usual slab of man candy, there was a diminutive, manicured woman filling out a cocktail dress.
-In response to our hesitancy and our whispered comments on the changes, she made a joke, perhaps, in the form of a sarcastic, ‘Yes, we are changing things’
+In place of the usual slab of man candy, there was a diminutive, mani/pedicured woman filling out a skin-tight cocktail dress.
+In response to our hesitancy and our whispered comments on the changes, she made a joke, perhaps, in the form of a sarcastic, ‘Yes, we are changing things!’

 Apparently the soy policy is one of those things.